Flanagans404/Your-skincare-girl/README.md

 and i lost my underlined text title also...suck.
 Putting here a note for this revision and to remember what i need to focus on next.
 Anyway, did not find yet a good editor for writing my code.
-Using replit at school to program a website that i may use one day if i can this programming to work better for me...oh well, patience is a virtue when developing a webbpage as it seems.
+Using replit at school to program a website that i may use one day if i can get this programming to work better for me...oh well, patience is a virtue when developing a webbpage as it seems.
 Baby steps for me so far..